 WordPress comes with a simple, intuitive and easy to use dashboard.
 The dashboard doesn’t require any knowledge in web programming languages like PHP, HTML5, and CSS3 and you can build a website with just a few clicks on a button.
 In addition, there are free templates, widgets, and plugins that come with the platform to help you get started with your blog or website.

 WordPress drastically saves you the agony of having to pay developer tonnes of cash to develop your website.
 All you have to do is to get a free WordPress theme or purchase one and install it.
 Once installed, you have the freedom to deploy whatever features that suit you and customize a myriad of features without running much code.
-What’s more is that it takes a much shorter time to design your site that coding from scratch.
+What’s more, is that it takes a much shorter time to design your site that coding from scratch.

 WordPress sites are Responsive

 WordPress platform is inherently responsive and you do not have to stay awake worrying about your sites being able to fit across multiple devices.
-This benefit also adds to your site being ranked higher is Google’s SEO score!
+This benefit also adds to your site being ranked higher in Google’s SEO score!

 WordPress is SEO ready